5handilya/voltage/README.md

 2.1 Refactor - unified
 2.2 Error handling
-2.3 General debugging and logging add
+2.3 General debugging and logging ad
-2.4 Benchmarking and optimization compare to which libs??
+2.4 Benchmarking and optimization (compare to which libs??)

 ### 3. Publish